 We have been living in minimalism for the last three weeks.
 Besides the items that are currently in storage at my parents’ and brother’s house, everything we own is all that we can fit in our car.

-What minimalism looks like for a family
+What minimalism with kids looks like

 Since we’re spending the first portion of our trip road-tripping and camping around the United States, we’re also bringing along two large plastic bins filled with camping gear, a tent, sleeping pads, blankets, walking sticks and four camping chairs.
 These items will be dropped off at my mother in law’s house before we sell our car and fly to Mexico.